Go2AI-Labs/AZ-Go/docs/architecture.md

 - Output: Vector containing visit counts for each node 1 level down from root
 - Next move: Index with maximum visit count corresponds to board intersection

-**Randomness for Training**:
-- **Dirichlet noise**: Applied to probability distribution at each tree node
-- **Temperature parameter**: Random moves for first n moves in game
-- Ensures wider variety of training samples and prevents overfitting

 ### 5. Game Engine (`go/go_game.py`)